National trade hub

 Permit-pull leaderboard

 ProFix ranks Ohio plumbers by the number of public building permits pulled in the last 365 days.
 This is a proof-of-work trust signal that no other directory exposes.
-Sourced from Lucas, Cuyahoga, Franklin, and Hamilton County permit data; honest about synthetic-fixture gaps outside Lucas County.
+Sourced from Cuyahoga, Franklin, and Hamilton County permit data — real public-record permits only, with coverage of additional counties in progress.

 The statewide leaderboard aggregates Lucas, Cuyahoga, Franklin, and Hamilton county permit pulls into one ranked board.
 Per-county leaderboards live at /permits-leaderboard.